iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 = [4.8.3] 2018-10-22 =

-* Fix - Display availability message when there are no tickets for WooTickets [115200]
+* Fix - Display availability message when there are no tickets for WooCommerce tickets [115200]
 * Fix - Include orphaned Attendee Meta in the export.
 Thanks Kelly for flagging this!
 [74425]
 * Language - 34 new strings added, 41 updated, 1 fuzzied, and 6 obsoleted